felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ## Conclusion
 After following this lab you should know more about the implementation and limitations of odometry-based localization for mobile robots.

+## Challenge
+Add a [compass sensor](https://cyberbotics.com/doc/reference/compass?tab-language=python) to your robot and use its value to calculate the robot orientation (instead of odometry).
+Is there an improvement in pose accuracy?

+## Super challenge
+You can also combine the values given by the compass with the orientation calculated via odometry to get a better estimate of the robot orientation using Kalman Fiter.

+## Solution
+Try to implement the localization code yourself before checking the solution!
+After a successfull implementation, or if you need more inspiration than the template, an example code is available [here](/Lab3/line_following_with_localization.py).